NREL/SOEP-QSS-Test/README.md

 The PyFMI and QSS runs are set to use only sampled output to aid in the automated comparison: sampled QSS output may not show key events accurately.

-Comparison wrapper scripts, such as `cmp_CVode_QSS_Buildings.py`, can be used to run the comparison on a set of models, including any desired custom options.
+Comparison wrapper scripts, such as `cmp_CVode_QSS3_Buildings.py`, can be used to run the comparison on a set of models, including any desired custom options.
 By including RMS "pass" limits these can serve as a type of regression test to make sure that OCT and QSS updates do not cause unexpected solution discrepancies.
+The `cmp_PyFMI_QSS_yaml.py` script can compare the YAML results file from two comparison runs with an optional relative tolerance argument to use when comparing variable RMS differences.

 ### Comparison Testing Different Modeling Tools